By Yago Sagrado, Communications Manager, Keywords Localization

 Latin America is a mobile-first region with a larger gap between console player base and revenues than typically reported in Europe.

-Import limitations of high-end PCs and next-gen consoles make gaming in these platforms the highest in the world for the region’s inhabitants, making mobile the most viable option for many gamers in the area.
+Import limitations of high-end PCs and next-gen consoles make gaming in these platforms harder for the region’s populations.

 Here are some additional data to have in mind if you must make a decision between the two: